cython/cython/docs/src/userguide/language_basics.rst

 ..
 Note::

    Compile-time constants are deprecated.
-The preffered way for declaring global constants is using global ``const`` variables.
+The preferred way for declaring global constants is using global ``const`` variables.
 See :ref:`type_qualifiers`.